 The SDR is not a currency, because it can’t be used by individuals; it’s not a medium of exchange.
 The word “potential” in the definition of the SDR is crucial.
 It reveals that any monetary authority holding SDRs, might be able to convert them into “freely usable currencies of IMF members”, or it might not.
 How come?
 In the IMF Financial Operations 2018 we can read:

-there is no market for the SDR itself in which excess supply or demand pressure can be eliminated by adjustments in the price, or value, of the SDR.
+There is no market for the SDR itself in which excess supply or demand pressure can be eliminated by adjustments in the price, or value, of the SDR.

-How the SDR can function as the backbone of the international monetary system (IMS) if there is not a (highly liquid) market for it?
+How can the SDR function as the backbone of the international monetary system (IMS) if there is not a (highly liquid) market for it?
 The answer is, it can’t.

 From this short introduction, we see that the SDR is essentially a unit of account.
-In the remainder of this article, we will delve into the anatomy of the SDR, how it’s traded and the likelihood of replacing the U.S. dollar.
+In the remainder of this article, we will delve into the anatomy of the SDR, how it’s traded and the likelihood of replacing the US dollar.

 The SDR is a supplementary international reserve asset.
-SDRs can’t be held by private entities or individuals, but only by IMF member countries, and, currently, fifteen organizations approved by the IMF as “prescribed holders” (page 91).
+SDRs can’t be held by private entities or individuals, but only by IMF member countries, and, currently, fifteen organisations approved by the IMF as “prescribed holders” (page 91).
 Let’s start with a brief introduction of the IMF’s governing structure, as a backdrop to understand how SDRs are created and used.
 We’ll start with the IMF’s General Department.

 The IMF’s resources are mainly held in its General Resources Account, which is managed by the General Department.
 Each IMF member country is required to transfer financial resources to the IMF based on its “quota”, set according to a member’s relative economic position in the world economy.
 The General Resources Account is a pool of currencies and reserve assets, mostly built from members’ paid capital subscriptions derived from quotas (page 13).

-For lending operations (for which the Fund is mostly known for), the IMF does offer SDRs as an alternative to “usable currencies” from its General Resources Account, but in practice, the majority of loans and repayments are made in usable currencies (page 92). (“Freely usable currencies”, according to the IMF are currencies “widely used to make payments for international transactions, and [are] widely traded in the principal exchange markets.”)
+For lending operations (for which the Fund is mostly known for), the IMF does offer SDRs as an alternative to “usable currencies” from its General Resources Account, but in practice, the majority of loans and repayments are made in usable currencies (page 92). (“Freely usable currencies”, according to the IMF are currencies “widely used to make payments for international transactions, and [are] widely traded in the principal exchange markets”.)

 Quotas are also tied to an IMF member’s voting power, and they determine the share of SDR allocations.
 When SDR’s are created by the IMF, out of thin air, they are allocated among all 189 IMF members according to the quotas.
 The IMF can’t allocate SDRs to itself or to prescribed holders (page 89).